vinicius0026/rethinkdb-migrate/README.md

 ## Stage

 This is a work in progress.
-When the functionality is at par with the original module, a v1.0 will be release.
+When the functionality is at par with the original module, a v1.0 will be released.

 NOTE: The CLI inteface will be mantained, but the node API will not.